Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

+There are new intersections, in addition to (1)-(3), of dimension $d'=0$, namely of the $p_2(C_i)\times [0,1]$ with the $C_i$ given by \begin{enumerate} 3 \item A 0-stratum and a 1-stratum \item Three 1-strata \end{enumerate} plus, as before, any number of 2-strata.
+Since these intersections have $d'=0$, they can appear only at discrete values of $t$, i.e., are moves between generic diagrams.
+The resulting set of moves for Gray category diagrams is depicted in Figure \ref{braiding}, with a) and b) corresponding to (4), and c) corresponding to (5).
+The invariance of the evaluation under these moves then follows from the properties of the tensorator in Definition \ref{graydef}.

+Now consider an intersection of strata $\{C_i\}$ with $d'\ge 1$.
+Suppose these intersect in a time interval $(a,b)$ but not for $t=b$.
+Then at $t=b$ there is an intersection involving the boundary of the closure of at least one of the $\{C_i\}$, which is a stratum of lower dimension.
+This intersection in the diagram at $t=b$ is of type (4) or (5), and is not transverse.
+(A similar conclusion holds for $t=a$.)

+Consider a time interval $[t_1, t_2]$ such that all of intersections have $d'\ge 1$.
+Since the neighbourhood of each vertex is preserved according to Definition \ref{gcdisotopy}, vertices and crossing points cannot merge.
+This means that each intersection persists for all values of $t$ in that interval.
+Then there is an isotopy of the projection square $[0,1]^2$ relating the diagrams at $t=t_1$ and $t=t_2$, due to the following argument.
+Firstly, there is an isotopy of $p_2(X^0)$ in $[0,1]^2$.
+Then by a result of Hamstrom \cite[Theorem 1]{H} there is an isotopy in $[0,1]^2$ of the crossing points and the arc segments of $p_2(X^1)$ between vertices and/or crossing points.

+This isotopy of the 1-complex formed by $p_2(X^0)$ and $p_2(X^1)$ can be extended to an ambient isotopy of $[0,1]^2$ due to the fact that arc segments in two dimensions are unknotted.
+Invariance of the evaluation under three-dimensional isotopies that induce isotopies of the two-dimensional diagrams obtained via the projection follows directly from Theorem \ref{generic2invariance}. \end{proof}

+Joyal and Street \cite{JS} prove an analogue of this theorem for the special case of a braided monoidal category, using smooth diagrams.
+Here it is explained briefly how their smooth formalism corresponds to the PL case of this paper.

+The smoothness comes into their proof in only two places.
+The first is the use of the definition \cite[Definition 3.1 (iii)]{JS} which requires that the plane projection of the tangent vectors of the curves incident at a vertex differ from each other.
+In this paper, the analogue is the condition on an elementary diagram that the images of its lines under the plane projection $p_2$ do not intersect (Definition \ref{def:elementary}).

+The second place where the smoothness is used is in \cite[Definition 3.2 (iii)]{JS} which is a condition on the derivative of a line in a deformation of diagrams.
+This ensures that the ordering of the edges arriving at a vertex does not change in the deformation parameter $t$.
+The PL analogue of this condition is the condition on each vertex in an isotopy in Definition \ref{gcdisotopy}.

-By means of this theorem, it is possible to extend the definition of the evaluation to progressive Gray category diagrams which are not generic.
-The idea is the same as in the two-dimensional case (see Theorem \ref{generic2invariance} and Definition \ref{progdiag}), namely to perturb a a non-generic progressive diagram into a generic progressive diagram by means of an isotopy.
-The resulting diagrams are then related by the moves from the proof of Theorem \ref{th_progressive_invariant} in Figure \ref{braiding} a), b), c), and the properties of the tensorator in a Gray category ensure that their evaluations are equal.
+By means of Theorem \ref{th_progressive_invariant}, it is possible to extend the definition of the evaluation to progressive Gray category diagrams which are not generic.
+The idea is the same as in the two-dimensional case (see Theorem \ref{generic2invariance} and Definition \ref{progdiag}), namely to perturb a non-generic progressive diagram into a generic progressive diagram by means of an isotopy.